egely1337/Hydra/README.md

 # How to Install

   1. Just install latest release and extract it.
-Open Hydra.exe and it'll be start.
+Open Hydra.exe and it'll be started.

 # Note
   You can't use the scripting feature, i didn't added yet to normal users.